Create a Keyboard Shortcut to Go to User Library Folder in Mac OS X

 This applies to basically all modern versions of Mac OS, here is how it works:

 - From the Apple menu, open System Preferences and click on ‘Keyboard’

 - Click the ‘Keyboard Shortcuts’ tab and then click ‘Application Shortcuts’ from the left

 - Click the [+] plus icon to add a new keyboard shortcut, select Finder.app as the Application, then type “Library” exactly in the ‘Menu Title’ box

 - Select the box below to choose a keyboard combination, I chose Command+Option+Control+L but you can pick something else

 - Click “Add” and then click back to the Mac OS X desktop and hit your keyboard shortcut to confirm that the user Library directory opens

 Although there are a variety of ways to access the user library directory in OS X Lion, I find keyboard shortcuts to be the fastest.
-You can also show the library folder at all times in the user home folder with the help of a terminal command, which would mimic the default setting in Mac OS X 10.6.
+You can also show the library folder at all times in the user home folder with the help of a terminal command, which would mimic the default setting in Mac OS X 10.6 and before.